GilsonFonseca/Adding-Push-Notifications-to-a-Web-App/src/README.md

 # Push Notifications codelab

-Code for the Web Fundamentals [Push Notifications codelab](https://developers.google.com/web/fundamentals/getting-started/push-notifications/?hl=en).

-In this codelab, you'll learn how to add Push Notifications to web applications.
-This will enable you to re-engage users with breaking news and information about new content.
+In this codelab, is taught how to add Push Notifications to web applications, [here](https://codelabs.developers.google.com/codelabs/push-notifications/index.html?index=..%2F..%2Findex#0).] you can see how to do it.

 You'll also learn the basics of Service Workers.

-## What you'll learn
+## What this codelab teach us

 * Service Worker basics: installation and event handling
 * How to set up a Google Cloud Messaging (GCM) account